ralfholly/approxion-kata-5-reversebits/README.md

 ## Measurements

+All values in this table are measured in microseconds.

 |  Version           |  python[1]  |   c++[1]   |  python[2]  |  c++[2]  |  python[3]  |  c++[3]  |  python[4]  |  c++[4]  |
 |--------------------|-------------|------------|-------------|----------|-------------|----------|-------------|----------|
 |  reversebits1      |  6.64       |   0.064    |  6.97       |  0.087   |  85.08      |  0.126   |  451.59     |  0.470   |